Why are we building a cycleway along the A329?

 Pedestrian islands that had previously caused issues with the flow of traffic have been replaced with pedestrian crossings.
 A number of traffic signals were also updated and several bus stops were improved with new shelters.

-Phase 4 of the project between Ferndale Crescent and Station Approach was completed in the last few weeks and involved major work on the kerbs and re-aligning the carriageway.
-Resurfacing work is due to begin in February 2018.
-Our team are now focused on plans for phases 5 and 6 that are currently in the works.
+Phase 4 of the project between Aspen Place and Station Approach commenced in 2017 and involved major work on the kerbs and re-aligning the carriageway.
+Resurfacing work is near completion and our team are now focused on plans for phases 5 and 6.
 Since the project began, over 5km of the A329 has been resurfaced.

-Work to deliver the eastern arm of the cycle way along the A329 London Road will start in the summer of 2018.
-This will involve improvements to the carriageway, relocation of pedestrian crossing points and improvement to bus waiting areas.
-Phase 5 will link the eastern side of Wokingham to Bracknell via London Road and is due to be completed in 2019.
+Work to deliver the eastern arm of the cycle way along the A329 London Road, phase 5 of this scheme, is planned to start next year.
+This will involve improvements to the carriageway, relocation of pedestrian crossing points and improvement to bus waiting areas and will link the eastern side of Wokingham to Bracknell via London Road.

-Phase 6 is back in Winnersh to complete our works between Woodward Close and Woodland Avenues, once the other highway works on the junction of Winnersh Relief Road, Northern Distributer Road and Old Forest Road is complete.
+Phase 6 is back in Winnersh to complete our works between Woodward Close and Aspen Place, once the other highway works on the junction of Winnersh Relief Road, Northern Distributer Road and Old Forest Road is complete.

 Find out more